crime-analysis/merge-ipynb/README.md

 # merge-ipynb

-> Merge iPython notebook cells with ease
+Merge iPython notebook cells with ease

-# Package
+## Package

-Package `merge-ipynb` provides a Merge function that merges iPython notebooks and writes the result to the specified `io.Writer`.
+Package `merge-ipynb` provides a Merge function that merges iPython notebook cells and writes the result to the specified `io.Writer`.

 Import the package as `merge-ipynb` and refer to it as `merge`.

-## Web interface
+## Online

 See [`merge-ipynb-web`]().